highflyer910/javascript30/README.md

 ## Day14 - Javascript reference and copy

 **What did I learn?** - Object.assign(), more about array & object reference vs actual copy.

+## Day15 - Local Storage and Event Delegation

+**What did I learn?** - the ability to delete this data by highlighting the line of data and clicking the X at the bottom of the screen.